 Let Reno-Assistance refer you to the best metal roofing contractor

 Metal roofs must be installed by professionals with metal roofing expertise.
-If installed incorrectly, your metal roof will likely leak, ending up costing you thousands to repair or replace.
+If installed incorrectly, your metal roof will likely leak, which will end up costing you thousands of dollars to repair or replace.
 That's where Reno-Assistance comes in.
-We already have tried-and-true roofing contractors in our network with our 360° Verified Contractor stamp of approval and a long, proven history of satisfied customers.
+We already have tried-and-true roofing contractors in our network - with our 360° Verified Contractor seal of approval and a long, proven history of satisfied customers.

-One of our Renovation Advisors will look at your project to identify your needs, send you up to three highly qualified metal roofing contractors to quote on your job and review their quotes with you, providing you with the advice you require to choose a contractor who will make your project a true success.
+One of our Renovation Advisors will take a look at your project to identify your needs, send you up to three highly qualified metal roofing contractors to quote on your job, and review their quotes with you - providing you with the advice you need to choose a contractor that will turn your project into a true success.

-This service is 100% free — and there's no obligation for you to use any of the contractors we refer to you.
+Our service is 100% free — and you're in no way obligated to work with one of the contractors we refer you to.